 - Members of other Christian churches may serve as Christian witnesses as long as there is also one eligible godparent.

-- Parents attend a one session parent program before scheduling the baptism of their child.
+- Parents MUST attend one baptism class before scheduling the baptism of their child.*

-- Meetings are offered on the first Sunday of February, April, June, August, October and December from 10:00-11:30 am in Rm.
-3. (A meeting must be completed before the Baptism date.)
+- Baptism classes are offered on the first Sunday of February, April, June, August, October and December from 10:00-11:30 am in Rm.
+3. (A meeting must be completed before the baptism date.)

-- Several months before the child is born, parents should call the Life Center Office to sign up for a class or complete the forms below.
-A nursery (Treasures of the Son) is available during this meeting.
+- Several months before the baby is born, parents should register for the baptism class and register their baby's baptism by going online (see below).
+Our nursery (Treasures of the Son) is available during this meeting.

 - Infant Baptisms are celebrated after the 12:15 Noon Mass on the second and last Sundays of each month.

-- The Baptism of older children, teens, or adults follows the Rite of Christian Initiation of Adults (RCIA).
+- The Baptism of older children (6 years of age or older), teens, or adults follows the Rite of Christian Initiation of Adults (RCIA).